Coder4916/The-CB-Suite/README.md

 #### 1. **Header**

-- The header consists of a website logo which sits on the left hand side of the page, navigation bar and title.
-The nav-bar includes three nav-links on the right hand side that link to each site page.
-The header occupies 100% width of the site.
+- The header will consist of a [main image](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/), title and navigation bar.
+The nav-bar will include three nav-links on the right hand side that link to each site page.
+The header will occupy 100% width of the site.

-- The navigation bar is fully responsive on all device sizes.
-On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.
+- The navigation bar will be fully responsive on all device sizes.
+On desktop view, the user will be able to see all nav-links, while on a smaller device, these will collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.

-- The main logo is not displayed on a small device to create more space for content and features.
-This is done using a CSS Media Query.

-- The Nav-links have a subtle hover state when the user hovers over each link, and includes a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.
+- The Nav-links will have a subtle hover state when the user hovers over each link, and include a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.

-#### 2. **About me page**
+#### 2. **Home Page**

-- The About me page includes three sections which give a brief introduction of the Coach;

-- The Coach, Background and Tried and Tested sections include information about the Coach's life experience and qualifications, as well as how the Coach has already helped others.
+- The Home Page will include a title and sub-title to introduce the user, and a blog element to complement the site's game theme.
+The template will be taken from a base.html file within the CB-Suite package, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) will be used to render the template in the browser.

-#### 3. **Coaching Page**
+#### 3. **Games Page**

-- The Coaching Page includes three sections which inform the user about Life Coaching;

-- The Why Life Coaching, What to Expect, and Testimonials sections include information and reviews based on what would normally be involved if a user decides to book a coaching session, and help them decide whether this coaching/journey is right for them.

-- A Bootstrap Carousel has been added to display testimonials/reviews and is fully responsive on all devices.
+- The Games Page will contain all games that the user will have the option to review, each will be set within a [Bootstrap card](https://getbootstrap.com/docs/5.3/components/card/#about) housed within a [Bootstrap Carousel](https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works).
+Information about each game will be stored in a POSTGRES Database and displayed using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+The page template will taken from a base.html file within the project file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) will be used to render the template in the browser.

-#### 4. **Contact Page**
+#### 4. **Reviews Page**

-- The Contact Page is divided into three sections, which allows the user to contact the Coach or book a session;

-- The Get in Touch and FAQs sections contain a contact form, map and answers to frequently asked questions to assist the user.

-- All sections are 75% width of the screen size and fully responsive on different sized devices.
+The Reviews Page will display any reviews added to the site by a user.
+Reviews will be stored in a table in a POSTGRES database, my_suite, and displayed to the page using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+The page template will also be taken from a base.html file within the CB-Suite file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) will be used to render the template in the browser.

 #### 5. **Footer**

-The Footer uses the same color as the Navigational Menu and provides social media links that all open in new tabs.
-The Footer also contains the site logo which takes the user back to the About Me Page.
+The Footer will provide any social media links that all open in new tabs.
+The Footer will also contain a copyright image with creation date using [Javascript](https://www.w3schools.com/jsref/jsref_getfullyear.asp) which will automatically update accordingly.

-#### 6. **Learn more Page**

-A Learn More link was added to the Footer, which gives the user access to a list of educational links to external sites.
-This give the user the opportunity to find out more about Life Coaching and associated subjects.

 ### **Features to be added in the future**